The Australian Boer War Memorial

 Balloon technology had been developed well prior to the Boer War.
 In 1794 French Revolutionaries used hydrogen balloons to observe movements of Royalist troops.
 Though successful, the venture was short lived because of the logistical problem of producing enough hydrogen.

 Union troops in the American Civil war flew their first balloon on 28 August 1861.
 Designed and built by Prof Thaddeus Lowe and inflated with coal gas, it was named The Union.
-President Abraham Lincoln authorised the military experiment to tether it above rifle fire range a little over 1,000 feet above Washington DC to observe the movements of approaching Confederate troops.
+President Abraham Lincoln authorised the military experiment to tether it above rifle fire range a little over 305 metres above Washington DC to observe the movements of approaching Confederate troops.

-Three weeks later a second balloon with electric wires running up its tether-cable ascended to 1,000 feet in Virginia.
+Three weeks later a second balloon with electric wires running up its tether-cable ascended to 305 metres in Virginia.
 An artillery officer, observing Confederate troops three miles away, directed Union guns by observing the fall of shot, the first recorded use of the telegraph to adjust fire onto targets over-the-horizon from the gun position.
 Four larger Lowe balloons were then constructed.

 A different balloon maker, La Mountain, demonstrated to Union senior officers the advantages of free flight balloon for reconnaissance.